 Macular degeneration is an eye disease affecting the macula (the center of the light-sensitive retina at the back of the eye), causing loss or blurriness of central vision.

 Pterygium is a noncancerous growth of fleshy tissue on the conjunctiva, the clear tissue that lines the eyelids and covers the eye ball.

 Our doctors at EyeCare Associates are equipped to diagnosis and treat you during emergency situations.
 We welcome patients with a multitude of conditions – detached and torn retina, eye allergies and infections, black eye, miscellaneous object lodged in eye (like a splinter), etc.

-People with Type 1 and Type 2 diabetes are at higher risk of developing certain eye diseases which is why it’s imperative for people with diabetes to get annual comprehensive eye exams.
+People with Type 1 and Type 2 diabetes are at higher risk of developing certain eye diseases.
+This makes it imperative for Alabamans with diabetes to get annual comprehensive eye exams.

 Few people are totally without sight.
-Most people who are classified as "blind" actually have remaining sight.
-Thanks to developments in low vision rehabilitation, the doctors at EyeCare Associates can help to enhance visual function and improve quality of life.
+Most people who are classified as "blind" have remaining sight.
+Over 145,000 Alabama residents experience blindness or severe difficulty seeing, even when using corrective eyewear.
+The EyeCare Associates can provide low vision rehabilitation, which can help to enhance visual function and improve your quality of life in the Yellowhammer State.

-Vision therapy helps your eyes communicate better with your brain and improves focuses and relieves eye strain.
+Vision therapy helps your eyes communicate better with your brain, improve focus, and relieve eye strain.